 It is well documented that black tea polyphenols have potential to perform an antioxidant function to neutralise the harmful effects of elevated levels of free radicals.

 Nine reasons to drink tea plus one more for the brain

-Tea's benefits are all great news for tea drinkers because black tea offers such an impressive array of benefits - including:
+Tea's benefits are all great news for tea drinkers because (black and green) tea offers such an impressive array of benefits - including:

 Also, evidence continues to emerge that tea may act to improve cognitive function.
 For example, a study showed that green tea increases brain activation in a key area that improves immediate language processing and short-term recall.
 Other research suggests that tea polyphenols may be useful for the prevention or treatment of various neurodegenerative diseases.

-For smokers, however, it has been found that black tea does not confer many of these benefits.
-If you smoke, this is one more important reason to quit.
+For smokers, however, it has been found that black tea does not confer many of these benefits - just one more important reason to quit.

 How many cups should we drink daily?

 What we need to know is what "dose" is effective?
 Some studies have not found beneficial effects, and this has been put down to too low a dose of black tea.

 We need to know the "physiologically relevant dosage".
 We are looking for long-term persistent results, not just directly after drinking tea.

 In a study of dose, two healthy volunteers drank 4 cups of Lipton green tea every day for four days.
 Tests recorded levels of BTP, and its byproducts which were sufficient to activate the associated benefits.